KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 Annual Meetings of General Membership.

-The order of business at each annual meeting shall follow as closely as possible the following format:
+The order of business at each annual meeting shall follow as closely as possible the

 (1) Call to order, immediately followed by items 2 through 14,